 With so many tools available, there’s no “best” path you can take to get your store launched.
 It really depends on your unique needs and budget.
 That said, let me outline two paths, one free and one paid, you can take.

 The Free Path: Curate Products from Multiple Merchants

 If you’re looking to curate affiliate products from multiple retailers without spending a dime, here’s a simple path you can take:

-Step 1: Install the WooCommerce plugin on your WordPress site and follow the simple step-by-step wizard to complete setup.
+- Step 1: Install the WooCommerce plugin on your Wordpress site and follow the simple step-by-step wizard to complete the setup.